ktuffner-demo/bridgecrew-hashicorp-workshop-2022/Lab 2 - Terraform Cloud/README.md

 # Step # 6 - TBD TBD TBD

-Click on settings up on the top menu bar, and then on the left hand menu scroll down to Version Control, and then Providers
+Click on settings up on the top menu bar, and then on the left hand menu scroll down to Version Control, and then Providers.
+Click the Purple Control Button Called VCS Providers and we will then be presented with a new screen to choose our VCS Provider

 <img width="713" alt="image" src="https://user-images.githubusercontent.com/98493117/151454423-4a86685b-f468-4179-9977-b8d825860608.png">